I want to welcome you and your doggy friend to the Blind Dog Support website.

 When my dog went blind, I found that there really wasn’t one place where I could go to get help and information as well as interact with others at the same time.
 Some of the blind dog sites I found were excellent but they were old and no longer being updated and I wanted the latest information I could get without having to spend hours scouring different sites for the information I was after.
 I then realized that like me, others would be experiencing the same thing.
-So I decided that a place was needed where we could all come together to meet and chat about the issues we are facing with our dogs as well as a place where owners could help and support each other and find plenty of information to help them deal with their dog losing its sight.
+So I decided that a place was needed where others in the same situation could come together to read about the issues others were facing with their dogs as well as a place where owners could help and support each other and find plenty of information to help them deal with their dog losing its sight.

 Help, My Dog is Blind!